adrioui/musiqasik/agent_docs/common-tasks.md

 Run type checking if available, or rely on IDE TypeScript support.

-### 3. CORS Issues
+### 3. Effect Service Errors

-Verify CORS headers in `supabase/functions/lastfm/index.ts:3-6` if making cross-origin requests.
+Ensure all service dependencies are provided in the Layer composition.

 ### 4. State Management